fogWraith/Hotline/Docs/Protocol/Capabilities-Large-File.md

 ### Handshake Flags and Length

-The HTXF handshake is a 16-byte (or 24-byte) header sent at the start of each transfer connection:
+The HTXF handshake is a 16-byte base header sent at the start of each transfer connection, optionally followed by fixed-size extension blocks:

 | Offset | Size | Description |
 |---|---|---|